triciamarier/triciamarier.github.io/essays/own-the-standard.md

   - ESLint
 ---

-**Coding standards** is a set of rules and practices that aid in writing code that is neat and orderly.
+**Coding standards** are a set of rules and practices that aid in writing code that is neat and orderly.

 ## My Opinion on Coding Standards